fomorians/tfstage/README.md

 In addition, several common files are created including:

 - README.md
-- requirements.txt
+- requirements.txt for local _development_
-- setup.py (NOTE: requirements should be defined here, not requirements.txt to support GCE)
+- setup.py for local and GCE _deployment_
 - .gitignore

 ### Local Deployment